 Operating Performance Analysis of National Fittings Ltd:

 - Inventory turnover ratio is fluctuating from 2010 but positive thing is that National Fittings Ltd is maintaining its level of not below 6.
-Declining of inventory turnover ratio is becoming a major question for a company.
-I want your view for that.
+Declining inventory turnover ratio is becoming a major question for a company.
+I want your view of that.

 - Debtors days are also not stable it is fluctuating and in the range of 15 to 20 days.

-- Net fixed assets turnover (NFAT) ratio is increasing since 2012 since there is also variation in figures compare to 2010 and 2011.
+- Net fixed assets turnover (NFAT) ratio is increasing since 2012 since there is also variation in figures compared to 2010 and 2011.